Dudley Boyz

 They are the only tag team to hold the WWF, WWE, ECW, WCW, NWA, TNA and IWGP Tag Team Championships, as well as to win the All Japan Pro Wrestling's World's Strongest Tag Determination League (although they never won the AJPW World Tag Team Championship) and are thus regarded among the greatest tag teams of all time.
-During their time as members of Aces & Eights, Ray was TNA World Heavyweight Champion on two occasions, while Devon was Television Champion.
+During their time as members of Aces & Eights, Ray was TNA World Heavyweight Champion on two occasions, while Devon was TNA Television Champion.
 On June 15, 2014, at Slammiversary XII, Team 3D (as a team) were selected as that year's induction into the TNA Hall of Fame.
-WWE recognizes them as the most decorated tag team in company history, with 18 world tag team championship reigns, while IMPACT Wrestling recognizes them as 23-time world tag team champions.
-In 2018, the duo was inducted into WWE Hall of Fame, joining Sting, Kurt Angle and Jeff Jarrett (the latter also inducted the same year) as wrestlers who have been inducted into both the TNA and WWE Halls of Fame.
+WWE recognizes them as the most decorated tag team in company history, with 18 world tag team championship reigns, while TNA recognizes them as 23-time world tag team champions.
+They were inducted into the WWE Hall of Fame in 2018.
+In 2024, they were inducted into the Hardcore Hall of Fame, making them the first to be inducted into the WWE, TNA, and Hardcore Halls of Fame.

-They are famously known for their pioneering use of tables in their matches, usually beginning with Bubba Ray asking D-Von to "get the tables" in the middle of a match.
+They are famously known for their use of tables in their matches, usually beginning with Bubba Ray asking D-Von to "get the tables" in the middle of a match.
 On May 21, 2007, Bubba Ray and D-Von opened the Team 3D Academy of Professional Wrestling and Sports Entertainment at the X-Cel Fitness Gym in Kissimmee, Florida.
 Longtime pro wrestling journalist Fin Martin of Power Slam, in contemplating the greatest tag team of all time, wrote: "If one were to base his decision on longevity, title wins and success in a variety of companies, The Dudley Boyz would get the nod".

+On October 12, 2025 at TNA Bound for Glory, The Dudleys officially retired from in ring competition, after losing to Matt and Jeff Hardy, in a Winner Takes All match for The Hardys' TNA World Tag Team Championship and the NXT Tag Team Championship.